2018ik/2018ik.github.io/_wiki/new_testament.markdown

 In Romans we see the ideal church life described in chapters 12 to 16.

 Then we come to 1 Corinthians which is a more realistic depiction of the church life.

+## Signifiance

+Christ is the first and last name of the New Testamenent, making it clear what the main content is.

+### Instrinsic Significance

+The New Testament is the practical fulfillment of the Old Testament.
+In just the book of Matthew, we see 11 times where a particular prophecy in the Old Testament is fulfilled.